WinstonWolfie/supermemo_vim_ahk/docs/supermemo_setup.md

 # SuperMemo Setup Prereqs (for supermemo_vim_ahk)

 This guide explains the SuperMemo-side setup that the scripts assume.
-Its intentionally practical: what must exist, why its required, and what breaks if it doesnt.
+It's intentionally practical: what must exist, why it's required, and what breaks if it doesn't.

 If you already use custom template names or concept groups, you can either:
 - Create aliases (templates/concepts with the expected names), or